puppetlabs/puppet-docs/source/pe/3.0/quick_start.markdown

 ### Installing two Forge Modules

+We will install two example modules: `puppetlabs-motd` and `puppetlabs-win_desktop_shortcut`.

-* **On your control workstation,** navigate to <http://forge.puppetlabs.com/puppetlabs/motd>.
+* **On your control workstation,** .
 This is the Forge listing for an example module that sets the message of the day file (`/etc/motd`), which is displayed to users when they log into a \*nix system.
 * Navigate to <https://forge.puppetlabs.com/puppetlabs/win_desktop_shortcut>.
 This is the Forge listing for an example module that manages a desktop shortcut on Windows.

 * **On the puppet master,** run `puppet module search motd`.
-This is an alternate way to find the same information as a Forge listing contains:
+This searches for modules from the Puppet Forge with `motd` in their names or descriptions:

         Searching http://forge.puppetlabs.com ...
         NAME             DESCRIPTION                                                 AUTHOR        KEYWORDS